What is Nippon Club of the Triangle?

 Board of Directors

-Rocky (Tsuguyoshi) is the current President of the Nippon Club.
+Rocky (Tsuguyoshi) is the Chairman of the Board for the Nippon Club.
 He is retired from IBM Japan and his own consulting company.
 He and his wife founded Triangle Taiko in 2002 and they continue to introduce Japanese culture to the Triangle area.

 Yoko moved to Raleigh from Fujisawa (Kanagawa prefecture) with her husband and four sons in 1987.
 Now two of her sons live in Japan and two live in the US.
 Yoko loves seeing her four (soon to be five) grandchildren on-line.
 Yoko also enjoys seeing the sparkling eyes of children at school and community events she is involved in.

-Foster lived in Kobe for 9 years and worked for a Japanese international law firm in Osaka.
-He is a former attorney who now advises Japanese and other foreign clients on doing business and technology transfer in the USA.
+Foster is currently President of the Nippon Club and previously served as a Director for nearly ten years.
+Foster lived in Kobe for nine years and worked as Foreign Legal Counsel for a Japanese international law firm in Osaka.
+Foster is a retired attorney who now advises Japanese and other foreign clients on doing business in the USA and technology transfer.

 Lui was born and raised in Japan until 11 years old and has lived in this area since coming to the US.
 She currently lives in Cary and works as an office manager and bookkeeper at RoleModel Software, Inc. and moonlights as a stylist and model for Chip Henderson Photography.
 She has been volunteering with the Nippon Club of the Triangle for 6+ years and attends the Japanese Baptist Church of Raleigh where she serves as a translator.
 Lui is the Nippon Club treasurer.